jazzwang/preseed/README.md

 preseed
 =======

-some preseed.cfg I used in different cases
+some debian/ubuntu preseed.cfg I used in different use cases.